Family tradition: Father, son serve combined 80 years in USAF

 |0

-This work, Family tradition: Father, son serve combined 80 years in USAF [Image 4 of 4], by SMSgt Joseph Pearison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Family tradition: Father, son serve combined 80 years in USAF, by SMSgt Joseph Pearison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT